 For instance, the principal requests that its agent sell its real estate portfolio.
 Using implied authority, the agent has the power to put the property on the market, negotiate with interested parties, and present offers for the portfolio.

 The agent's power is generally limited to what's considered reasonable in the situation along with the instructions that the principal provided.

 Someone acting under actual authority isn't required to have written authority, but putting it in writing can help avoid potential legal issues in the future.
 Written actual authority provides legal documentation that the agent had the legal power to act within its limitations.

 For instance, when a store owner gives permission to a store clerk to lower prices on certain items, the clerk has actual authority to perform that action.
 In case something happens — such as the business taking an immediate financial hit or the clerk being fired — having that written actual authority will help prevent the store owner from blaming the clerk.
 The owner won't be able to claim that the clerk's actions were outside the scope of his or her authorized duties.

 This provides valuable protection for an employee in the event the owner tries to file civil or criminal charges.

 Many large businesses use actual authority in one way or another.
 It's often more efficient to have an agent carry out certain duties because the business owners may be busy handling other tasks.
 Whenever possible, it's better to put things in writing in order to avoid any confusion and potential legal headaches down the road.

 If you need help with actual authority, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.